-Name(s) of the related party and nature of relationship Nature of contracts/arrangements/transactions Duration of the contracts/ arrangements /transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date(s) of approval by the Board, if any Amount paid as advances, if any Khaitan & Co.
+Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements /transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date(s) of approval by the Board, if any Amount paid as advances, if any Khaitan & Co.
 (Mr. Nikhilesh Panchal, Director of MSL Driveline Systems Limited, is also a partner of Khaitan & Co.
 LLP and Khaitan & Co.)
-Professional fees One time Arm's length transaction N.A.
-Nil Motwane Consultancy Private Limited (Mr. Gaurav Motwane and Mrs. Superna Motwane are member and directors in the related party) Leasing of Property Three Years Arm's length transaction February 13, 2017 Nil MSL North America Inc. (Body Corporate - Mr. Gaurav Motwane is a director of MSL North America Inc.) ody Corporate - Mr. Gaurav Motwane and trai Arm's length transaction N.A.
-Nil Mona Automotive Components Private Limited 'MSONA' Mr. Gaurav Motwane and Mrs. Superna Motwane are member and directors of the Company and are also member and directors of MSONA.
-Automotive Components Private d'MSONA' Purchase & Ad-Hoc (on the basis of purchase order) Purchase & Ad-Hoc (on the basis of purchase order) Purchase & Ad-Hoc (on the basis of purchase order) N.A Nil
+Professional fees Ad hoc Arm's length transaction N.A.
+Nil Motwane Consultancy Private Limited (MCPL) (Mr. Gaurav Motwane and Mrs. Superna Motwane are members and directors of the Company are also members and directors of MCPL) Leasing of Property Five Years Arm's length transaction March 17, 2020 Nil MSL North America Inc. (Body Corporate - Mr. Gaurav Motwane is a director of MSL North America Inc.) Sale of Goods and GSP reimbursement of expenses One-Time Arm's length transaction N.A.
+Nil MSONA Automotive Components Private Limited (MSONA) (Mr. Gaurav Motwane and Mrs. Superna Motwane) are members and directors of the Company and are also members and directors of MSONA.
+Purchase of Goods Ad-Hoc (on the basis of purchase order) Arm's length transaction N.A Nil